Maghrebi communities of Paris: History

 In 2005, young male Maghrebians made up the majority of those involved in the rioting in the Paris region.
 Researcher Nabil Echchaibi reported that the riots were primarily orchestrated by minorities of North and West African descent, mostly in their teens.
 Almost all the rioters were French second-generation migrants and only about 7 percent of those arrested were foreigners.

 Geography

 Paris

-Davidson wrote that Goutte d'Or in Paris in 1948 "appears to have had" 5,720 North Africans and that the estimates of North Africans in 1952 were 5,500–6,400.
-It had been perceived to have become North African in the post-World War II period.
+Naomi Davidson wrote that Goutte d'Or in Paris in 1948 "appears to have had" 5,720 Maghrebis and that the estimates of Maghrebis in 1952 were 5,500–6,400.
+It had been perceived to have become Maghrebi in the post-World War II period.

 Saint-Denis

 As of 2008, 18.1% of the population of the northern Parisian commune of Saint-Denis was Maghrebian.
 Melissa K. Brynes, author of French Like Us?
 Municipal Policies and North African Migrants in the Parisian Banlieues, 1945—1975, wrote that in the middle of the 20th Century, "few of [the Paris-area communes with North African populations] were as engaged with their migrant communities as the Dionysiens [residents of Saint-Denis]."